jonataubert/RLOD_B2XR/Readme.md

 A: The RLOD comes back, isn't it nice ;P

 Q: Does this method work if the cells are unbalanced by more than 500 [mV]?
-A: I don't know yet, please inform me if it works for you!
+A: I don't think so, please inform me if it works!

-Q: Does it work with any firmware?
-A: I don't know yet.

 Q: I accidentally released the push button while erasing the FLASH and got such messages:
 > Found ISSI flash chip "IS25LP128" (16384 kB, SPI) on ft2232_spi.